Litttlefish/wasapi_relink/readme.md

 **Built-in Compatibility:** `wasapi_relink` actively detects and **skips** hooking Special K's own audio requests, ensuring SK's OSD sounds and other features are not affected.

+### Use as a Developer Library (Advanced Usage)
+An additional purpose of this tool is to act as a "proxy" library if the audio library you are using does not support `IAudioClient3` low-latency initialization.

+No complex injection tools are needed.
+Simply, early in your program’s startup, explicitly load this DLL with `LoadLibrary("wasapi_relink.dll")`.
+Its hooking behavior is automatically performed when the DLL is loaded, thereby "transparently" providing low-latency features to your existing audio library.

 ### Reminder on using stub generator
+To facilitate use with stub generators, `wasapi_relink.dll` additionally exports a blank function named `proxy`.

+This function does nothing on its own; it exists only as a definitive "entry point".

 **DO NOT use `ole32.dll` when generating DLL stubs.** Doing so can cause infinite recursion during `LoadLibrary`/COM activation and lead to unstable or hard-to-debug behavior (e.g., repeated loader calls, crashes, or the target process hanging).

 **Why:** `ole32.dll` is heavily involved in COM activation and in-process marshaling.
 Creating stubs that forward or re-export COM/ole32 entry points can easily create circular calls where the loader repeatedly invokes the same activation paths.